Table of Contents

 Each side will usually have the potential to use two reviews for each innings.
 However, this is a relatively new part of the laws which has been constantly updated so this position may change in the near future.

-One key difference lies in the colour of the ball.
-Instead of the conventional red, day/night cricket employs a pink cricket ball.
+One key difference lies in the colour of the cricket ball.
+Instead of the conventional red, day night cricket employs a pink cricket ball.

 Why is Test Cricket Considered to be the Best?

-Fans of test cricket also feel that there are more twists and turns to a match that takes place over five days.
+Fans of test cricket also feel that there are more twists and turns to a match that is played for up to five days.
 Those without the necessary patience feel that this is a long time but it offers so much scope for strategy to play a bigger part.
-In short, it’s the original form of the game which has lasted for nearly 150 years and for most players and spectators, test cricket will always be the best.
+In short, it’s the original and purest form of cricket which has lasted for nearly 150 years and for most players and spectators, test cricket will always be the best.